-Join Ben Long for an in-depth discussion in this video Camera and sensor cleaning, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Camera and sensor cleaning, part of Nikon D5100 Essential Training.

 Basic maintenance of your camera is pretty intuitive: don't drop it, don't…bang it into things.…If you want to clean it, use a dry cloth.…If you are going to store the camera for awhile, be sure to take the battery out of it.…You've already seen how the camera cleans its own sensor, but there are some…other built-in sensor-cleaning options.…If you do find that your images have a sensor-dust problem--and you will know…that because they'll have little spots on them--you can assume that your…built-in sensor cleaning has not done the job.…That doesn't mean that it still can't though, and you can have it work a…little bit harder by going here into the Setup menu and dialing your way down…to Clean image sensor.…

 Open that up and you have the option to force the sensor cleaning mechanism to…run again.
 Just hit Clean now and it'll go through its cleaning cycle.
 Then…you can test again to see if you've still got your sensor-dust problem.…You can also configure the automatic cleaning.…In this menu, I have options to tell it to clean at startup or shutdown or both…